 If you don’t have a communications shop in-house, then start one.
 If you don’t think you have enough work to keep full-time communicators employed, then outsource the work.
 Find one or two great writers and put them on retainer, buying so many hours of their time each month.
 They’ll gain more knowledge about your organization and become even more valuable as those months pile up into years.
 If that seems like too much of a commitment to you, you can hire freelance writers by the project or by the hour.
 Whichever route you take, you’re headed to the world of better writing.

-But do not—seriously, do not—grab a salesperson or someone from accounting who knows her way around desktop publishing and expect them to turn out sparkling, memorable communications.
+But do not—seriously, do not—grab a salesperson or someone from accounting who knows their way around desktop publishing and expect them to turn out sparkling, memorable communications.
 Just because everyone writes emails does not mean everyone can write something that moves people to action.

 If you do have a communications shop in-house, congratulations!
 But maybe your dedicated communicators could benefit from a daylong workshop with an expert to help them look at their work from new perspectives.